emdadulsadik/Thesis/README.md

 #### Apply the Manifests
-Assuming all the necessary Kubernetes resources (Deployments, Services, PVCs, ConfigMaps) are in YAML files in your current directory, use kubectl apply.
+Assuming all the necessary Kubernetes resources (Deployments, Services, PVCs, ConfigMaps) are in YAML files in our current directory, use kubectl apply.

 Execute deployment, jobs and pvc manifests in the correct order: